The Lesbos region (currently the regional unit of Lesvos) consists of the islands of Lesbos, Lemnos and Agios Efstratios.

 Lesbos, also known as Mytilini, is the largest island in the prefecture and is the third largest island in the country after Crete and Euboea, and is one of the largest in the Mediterranean.
-It is lying in the northeastern Aegean Sea across the coast of Asia Minor.
 It is located in the northeastern Aegean Sea, quite close to the coasts of Turkey and opposite Ayvalık.
 The terrain is mountainous and semi-mountainous, mainly in the inland, while lowlands meet on the coast.

 The island is famous for its olives and the famous olive oil, ouzo, figs, cheeses, chestnuts and others.
 Although volcanic, Lesbos has rich vegetation.
 Apart from the millions of olive trees, there are rich pine forests, but also oak and chestnut forests.
 The many streams that flow through it have created important wetlands in the estuary, especially in the two largest bays on the island (Kalloni and Geras).

 The island is the birthplace of some famous people of art and literature like the philosopher Theofrastos, the musicians Arion, Sappho and Alkaio, Pittako one of the seven wise men whose face was imprinted in many coins, and finally, the great painter Theofilos, the Nobel prize winner Elitis and some other who made history in their own way.

 Lovely Villages of Lesbos